Reflections and Drinfeld twists for set-theoretic Yang-Baxter maps: Drinfeld twists and representations of the braid group

 \subsection{Drinfeld twists yield isomorphic representations}

-We fix a monoidal ca\-te\-go\-ry $(\Cc,\ot, \One)$, and an object $V$ in $\Cc$.
-If we denote by $V^\ot $ the full subcategory of tensor powers of $V$, then $V^\ot$ is monoidal with the restriction of $\ot$, and with $\One = V^{\ot 0}$ as the unit.\footnote{We are being sloppy on the fact that $(V\ot V)\ot V$ and $V\ot (V\ot V)$ are possibly distinct albeit isomorphic objects, thus $V^{\ot 3}$ is only well-defined up to isomorphism.}
+We fix a monoidal ca\-te\-go\-ry $(\Cc,\ot, \One)$, which we assume to be strict, and an object $V$ in $\Cc$.
+If we denote by $V^\ot $ the full subcategory of tensor powers of $V$, then $V^\ot$ is monoidal with the restriction of $\ot$, and with $\One = V^{\ot 0}$ as the unit.\footnote{If we do not assume the strictness, then $(V\ot V)\ot V$ and $V\ot (V\ot V)$ are possibly distinct albeit isomorphic objects, thus $V^\ot$ is only well-defined up to isomorphism.
+We can always consider a strictification of a monoidal category, where $V^\ot$ is well-defined.}

 If $r$ is a morphism $V^{\ot 2}\to V^{\ot 2}$, we use the well-established notation $r_{i,i+1}$ for the morphism $r$ applied on the $i$th and the $(i+1)$st leg of a tensor power.
 Notice that $r_{i, j}$ is generally ill-defined for $j\neq i+1$, unless the category $\Cc$ is braided. \begin{definition} A \textit{representation} of a group $G$ in a category $\Cc$ is a group homomorphism $G\to \Aut(V)$ for some object $V$ in $\Cc$. \end{definition} We recall that two group representations $\rho\colon G\to \Aut(V)$ and $\rho'\colon G\to \Aut(V')$ of the same group $G$ in the same category $\Cc$ are \textit{isomorphic} if there exists an isomorphism $a\colon V'\to V$ such that $\rho'(x) = a^{-1}\rho(x)a $ for all $x\in G$; i.e., if $\rho' = C_a \rho$, where $C_a$ denotes the conjugation by the morphism $a$.